LVK-96/CPU-emulator/doc/SPECIFICATIONS.md

-# Software requirements specification
+# 8bit CPU emulator

 * Virtual CPU implementation
-* Instruction set using switch-case structure
-* Ability to step trough program instruction by instruction
-* GUI implemented in Qt5 to show the state of registers and memory, adjust clock speed and step through programs
+* GUI to show the state of registers and memory, adjust clock speed.
-* Compiler for assembly
+* Assembler